trothr/znetboot/CMS_Commands.md

 This document discusses some CMS commands available on z/VM.

+*NOTE: CMS is unavailable when your virtual machine is running a guest operating system such as Linux.* CMS is itself an operating system.
+(This can be confusing at first.)

 CMS is the "Conversational Monitor System", a single user operating system exclusive to the z/VM environment.
 (CMS cannot run without "CP", the z/VM hypervisor.)